 With the new Act now in force, mental health orders will be made under section 14.
 These orders allow for a defendant with a mental health or a cognitive impairment to be released into the care of another person, on the proviso that they undertake a treatment or support program, or without any conditions.
 Making such an order does not constitute any finding in relation to a criminal charge whatsoever.

 These new section 14 orders are very similar to the old section 32 orders but with three significant changes as discussed below:

 The first difference is the definitions of mental health impairment and cognitive impairment, which are contained in part 1 of the new Act.

 Section 4 of the new Act defines mental health impairment as “a temporary or ongoing disturbance of thought, mood, volition, perception or memory”.
 The impairment must be regarded as significant for clinical diagnostic purposes and must affect the person’s emotional wellbeing, judgment or behaviour.

-A mental health impairment may arise as a result of a number of listed disorders – including anxiety, and an affective or psychotic disorder or a substance-induced disorder that’s not temporary – and it may also arise due to other reasons.
-However, a mental health impairment cannot be a state of intoxication or substance use disorder.
+A mental health impairment may arise as a result of a number of listed disorders – including anxiety, and an affective disorder including clinical depression and bipolar disorder, a psychotic disorder or a substance-induced disorder that’s not temporary – and it may also arise due to other reasons.
+However, a mental health impairment cannot be a temporary effect of ingesting a substance or a substance use disorder.